meraymond2/config/readme.md

 ### Clojure
 If using intellij, install Java 8 `sudo pacman -S jdk8-openjdk`, otherwise the more recent versions are ok `sudo pacman -S jdk-openjdk`.
 You’ll need to log out and log back in.
 Install lein by downloading the script, and putting it on your path, make it executable, and then run it.

-There is a repl extension for VSCode, Calva (betterthantomorrow.calva), but I've not had to use it yet, so I don't have the shortcuts set up.
+There is a repl extension for VSCode, Calva (betterthantomorrow.calva).
+I've started adding key mappings for it.

 ### Golang
 Install `sudo pacman -S go`, and set the global gopath var by adding `export GOPATH="$HOME/.go"` to your .zshrc file.